luin/medis/README.md

 ```
     $ npm start
 ```

+## Compiling as Mac application

+* After you have compile the asset in step#2 above, quit the process once webpack analyzer graph pops up.

+* Then you may compile the binary by issuing `node bin/pack.js`.

+* The Packaged App will be available at `dist/out/Medis-mas-x64/Medis.app`

 ## Connect to Heroku
 Medis can connect to Heroku Redis addon to manage your data.
 You just need to call `heroku redis:credentials --app APP` to get your redis credential: